Connect to a wired network

 - Click the status area in the lower right corner of the screen, then click the connected network.
 (Alternatively, you can navigate to the connected network from the Settings page.)

-- In the window that appears, deselect the "Configure manually" checkbox.
+- In the window that appears, deselect the "Configure automatically" checkbox.
 This will allow you to change and save static IP and DNS parameters.

 - Learn about managing networks